ffund/run-my-experiment-on-geni-blog/2016-02-10-average-queue-length-of-an-m-m-1-queue.md

 ![](http://witestlab.poly.edu/~ffund/el7353/images/jacks-topology.png)

 Use the "Auto IP" tool to automatically assign appropriate IPs.
 Then choose an InstaGENI aggregate and log in to your resources.
-(Alternatively, you may download [this RSpec](https://nyu.box.com/shared/static/qkalwq3z2jbmr6gi5yy7a3weuvy1i40o.xml) and then load the RSpec into the GENI Portal from the file.)
+Alternatively, you may download [this RSpec](https://gist.github.com/ffund/d147dfe585d6b78dfb8ec7b8bab5bb3c) and then load the RSpec into the GENI Portal from the file.
+Or, you can load the RSpec directly from this URL: [https://git.io/vPyaO](https://git.io/vPyaO)

 To generate traffic with exponentially distributed interarrival times and exponentially distributed packet sizes, we will use the [D-ITG traffic generator](http://traffic.comics.unina.it/software/ITG/) ([manual available here](http://traffic.comics.unina.it/software/ITG/manual/).)
 You will need to install D-ITG on your client and server nodes.
 Log in to each and run